 - If you have overtaken a car and then realise that you have done so under either a Red or yellow Flags, then you should now hold your new position until after the yellow flag section has ended.
-Letting the overtaken driver back past or trying to force them back past within the yellow flag section is not permitted in the CRSR.
-The CRSR does not recognise the concept of redressing a flag infringement. - If you have been overtaken by another car under either red or yellow flags, do not attempt to overtake them back within the red or yellow flag section.
+Letting the driver back past or trying to force them back past is not permitted in the CRSR as there is no such thing as redressing a flag infringement. - If you have been overtaken by another car under either Red or Yellow flags, do not attempt to overtake them back within the red or yellow flag section.
 Nor should you overtake the other car even if they try to slow down and let you get back past within this area.
-Overtaking another car under red or yellow is not permitted, even if it is an attempt to redress a mistake made by the other driver.
+Overtaking another car under red or yellow is not permitted, even if it is to redress a mistake made by the other

-• The concept of Redressing a flag infringement does not exist in the CRSR - if you Overtake another driver under Red or Yellow flags for any reason, then you are likely to be penalised.
+- driver.
+You may end up also being penalised if you redress a flag infringement made by another driver under red or yellow flags. - The concept of Redressing a flag infringement does not exist if you Overtake another driver under Red or Yellow flags for any reason, then you are likely to be penalised.